Simple Living With Nature

 Using Dried Elderberries

 You can use dried elderberries instead of fresh if you would like, but they will need to be rehydrated in water before combining with the honey.
 Otherwise, it’s just an elderberry infused honey.
-Which is also beneficial, but not fermented.
+Which is also supportive, but not fermented.

 My favorite place to get organic dried elderberries is Mountain Rose Herbs.

 Let me just say this: this fermented elderberry honey is so delicious!
+It tastes like something that you would put on top of ice cream.
+Yum!

 Elderberries are such an important part of anyone’s herbal apothecary, and this is probably my new favorite way to use them.